ligelowbee/trakt-mark-watched.py/README.md

 # trakt-mark-watched.py
 Python script that will mark shows as watched on trakt.tv when given a nicely formatted filename.

-When first run the script will need to initialize.
-You will be asked for your trakt.tv username (email address).
-Then you'll be given a web url to get your access code from.
-Log into trakt.tv and you'll be given a pin that you can copy and paste back into the terminal.
-If successful the credentials will be stored for future use.
-If for some reason the creditials expire just erase the $HOME/.pytrakt.json file and reinit.

 The filename given should be either formatted like "tv show title s01e01.mp4" or "movie title 1999.mp4".

 If the show is not found you may be given a list of possible matches (maybe a year is needed to clarify a tv show).
 There is a corrections file you can add to for automatic name correction (eg. "fool us" to "penn teller fool us").

-Trakt.tv
+When first run the script will need to initialize.
+Give your trakt.tv username (email address) and you'll be given a trakt.tv url to get your access code from.
+Copy that code back into the terminal.
+If successful the credentials will be stored for future use, but if for some reason the creditials expire just erase the $HOME/.pytrakt.json file and reinitialize.

 <pre>
 usage: trakt-mark-watched.py [-h] [--title TITLE] [--year YEAR] [--season SEASON]
                              [--episode EPISODE] [--info] [--correction]